 As a coach, it is my responsibility to provide teachers and school leaders with the necessary support to enhance their craft.
 I know as well as they do what’s at stake.
 Based on my experience, job-embedded coaching anchored on research-based best practices is the “One Thing” that helps teachers thrive and commit to remaining in the profession for the long haul.

-#4.
-Personalized Coaching is a Catalyst for Change: The eGrowe Model
+04. Teacher Coaching is a Catalyst for Change

 There are many forms of coaching out there.
 Choosing the “right” one for your teachers and leaders is the first step to maximizing your return on investment.

-The engage2learn eGrowe personalized coaching, “our secret sauce for success,” is simple, yet powerful.
+e2L’s eGrowe Coaching Model, “our secret sauce for success,” is simple, yet powerful.
 After ten years of serving over 245 districts, our personalized, research-based instructional and leadership coaching is anchored on rubrics that are scaffolded for levels of growth, as well as a robust data tracking system.
 Through a structured discussion, the coachee engages in a deep-level discussion of his/her current reality.
 Guided by the coach, the coachee selects the areas of focus that best meet the coachee’s most pressing problems of practice or systemic challenges.

 Once goals for growth have been established, specific actions are collaboratively developed.
 The coachee determines and collects evidence, which springboards the next coaching session.
-The following e2l personalized coaching cycle begins with reviewing the evidence to determine goal attainment.
+The subsequent teacher coaching cycle begins with reviewing the evidence to determine goal attainment.
 Then new goals and options are discussed and selected for continued growth.
 Because recognition enhances each coachee’s disposition and commitment, multiple opportunities are embedded in this process to celebrate successes through bright spots, endorsements, and rubrics-aligned badges.

 In summary, when educators increase their collective efficacy, they also exponentially increase their engagement, initiative, self-efficacy, clarity of purpose, collaboration, and accountability.
 As a result, student academic achievement and socio-emotional well-being also increase exponentially.
 The bottom line is that educators’ collective efficacy guarantees an effective teacher in every classroom.
 Thus, collective efficacy becomes a high leverage equalizer of every students’ access to a high-quality education, resulting in equity and excellence for all.